 Successful Bench Trial for a Judicial Partition

 In a judicial partition that proceeded to a final evidentiary hearing, the trial court granted Mr. Markham’s client substantially all of the relief that she had requested, which included (1) a decree of partition and partition sale, (2) the entirety of all contested proceeds, (3) a removal of various liens at the other side’s sole expense; and (4) attorney’s fees and costs.
 The property was worth approximately $900,000 at the time of the partition sale, and all of the client’s proceeds were recovered from the sale.
 Case Name: Tamburo v.
 Lipari (SF.
 Sup.
 Ct., Case No. 312202).

 Successful Defense In Another Bench Trial for Injunctive Relief

-In a bench trial in which Mr. Markham represented the defendant, the trial court declined to grant the injunctive relief that the plaintiff sought.
+In a bench trial in which Mr. Markham represented the defendant, the trial court declined to grant the injunctive relief which the plaintiff requested, and by which she would have gained sole possession of a property co-owned by both parties.
 This case concerned an action to quiet title and a related claim for injunctive relief.
 Case name: Rivet v.
 Dziensuwski (SD.
 Sup.
 Ct., Case No. DV 017311)